Coexistence of competing first passage percolation on hyperbolic graphs: Preliminaries

 A \emph{bilipschitz embedding} of a metric space $(X,d_X)$ into another metric space $(Y,d_Y)$ is a map $f:X\to Y$ such that for some constant $\widehat{\alpha} \geq 1$ and all vertices $u,v\in X$ we have

-Now we can state the following result, which is going to be crucial in our proofs, giving that one can embed a binary tree in any non-amenable graph (without requiring hyperbolicity). \begin{Theorem}[{\cite[Theorem 1.5]{Benjamini-Schramm-GAFA}}] Let $H$ be a bounded degree, non-amenable graph.
+The following result is going to be crucial in our proofs.
+It gives that one can embed a binary tree in any non-amenable graph (without requiring hyperbolicity). \begin{Theorem}[{\cite[Theorem 1.5]{Benjamini-Schramm-GAFA}}] Let $H$ be a bounded degree, non-amenable graph, considered together with the graph metric.
 Then there is a tree $T$ contained in $H$, with positive Cheeger constant $h(T) > 0$, such that the inclusion map $T \to H$ is a bilipschitz embedding, and there is a bilipschitz embedding of the binary tree into $H$. \end{Theorem}

-Let $\T_3$ denote the infinite binary tree.
+Let $\T_3$ denote the infinite regular tree of degree $3$.
 All graphs $G$ considered in this paper will have bounded degrees.
 Whenever $G$ is also non-amenable, we will denote by $\widehat{\alpha}$ the constant obtained from the above bilipschitz embedding; that is, we will take a map $ f:\T_3 \to G$ and denote by $\widehat{\alpha} \geq 1$ the best constant such that, for all $ x,y \in V(\T_3)$,

 To simplify the notation, after fixing the map $f$ and the value of $\widehat{\alpha}$ so that \eqref{eq:bilipschitz-tree} is satisfied, we identify the vertices of $\T_3$ with their images in $G$ through $f$, by saying simply ``take $x\in V(\T_3)$'' instead of ``take $x\in V(G)$ such that $f^{-1}(x) \in V(\T_3)$''.